bloomberg/phabricator-tools/README.md

 Extend Phabricator easily with Arcyon
 -------------------------------------

-There are often house-keeping tasks which you like to be able to automate, the Phabricator 'Conduit' API is designed to let you interact with your instance over http.
+There are often house-keeping tasks which you like to be able to automate;
+the Phabricator 'Conduit' API is designed to let you interact with your instance over HTTP.

 Arcyon wraps up the API with a command-line interface for easy scripting.